AndreSchakkal/ada-actor-website/README.md

 {% include Ethnicities_Over_Decades.html %}

+## Distribution of Recognition among ethnicities

+Similar to our previous analysis, let's now focus on the top 10% most recognized actors and explore their ethnicities.

+{% include ethnicity_10perc_hist.html %}

 # Remarks

 Limitation: we know that other more subtle factors could be taken into account to improve the accuracy of the analysis, like social media influence of the actor, and (CITE OTHER FACTORS).